sharpclone/Graphik/README.md

 ## Windows Portable Build

-For Windows users, there is also a portable build provided here as a zip.
+For Windows users, there is also a portable build available in [Releases](https://github.com/sharpclone/Graphik/releases/tag/v0.1.0) as a ZIP.
 You just download and unarchive it.
 It includes:

 - `Graphik.exe`